nugets241/ExpoFirebaseReactnative-ShoppingList2024/README.md

 ## Problem Solved

-**Problem:** Teachers didn't want to use their emails for sign-in and disliked manually logging in every time they opened the app.
+**Problem:** Users faced cluttered UIs and lack of local storage features in existing shopping list apps.
+Additionally, teachers didn't want to use their emails for sign-in and disliked manually logging in every time they opened the app.

-**Solution:** Implemented a username-based login system and used AsyncStorage to auto-login users once they have logged in.
+**Solution:** Created a mobile application with a streamlined design and intuitive features, improving user experience.
+Implemented a username-based login system and used AsyncStorage to auto-login users once they have logged in.

 ## Key Achievements